arnold7800x3d/Triskelion_Python_Keylogger/README.md

 ## Tools
 The tools used in the development of Triskelion include:
 - `Python` :  Python is a popular high-level interpreted programming language that is easy to understand, easy to learn, and very flexible.
 It is the language used to develop Triskelion. [https://www.python.org/](https://www.python.org/)
 - `Flask` : Flask is a lightweight Python web framework used to develop Python-based webapplications as well as Application Programming Interfaces.
-It is used in the development of the server that handles the storage of data captured from the victim's machine [https://flask.palletsprojects.com/en/3.0.x/](https://flask.palletsprojects.com/en/3.0.x/)
+It is used in the development of the server that handles the upload of data captured from the victim's machine to the Kali Linux Virtual Machine [https://flask.palletsprojects.com/en/3.0.x/](https://flask.palletsprojects.com/en/3.0.x/)
+- `HTML/CSS` : For development of the simple webpage served by the server.
+- `Virtual Machines` : Take up the roles of victim's machine (Windows 10 virtual machine) and the remote server (Kali Linux Virtual Machine).
+- `Oracle VirtualBox` : Hypervisor for hosting the virtual machines.

 ## Installation
-To install the required libraties for the project, run
+To install the required libraries for the project, run
 ```
 pip install -r requirements.txt
 ```